imrafaelmerino/java-fun/docs/README.md

 -  Byte.MIN_VALUE
 -  0

-We can specify an interval
+We can specify a bounded interval:

 ```java